EdM, Teaching English as a Second Language—College/Adult/International

-The Teaching English as a Second Language (College/Adult) program prepares students to teach English to speakers of other languages at the college and adult levels.
-Students seeking licensure to teach ESL at the Pre-K–12 level should see the licensure track section in this website.
+The Teaching English as a Second Language (College/Adult/International) program prepares students to teach English to speakers of other languages at the college and adult levels in the United States and at all levels internationally.
+Students seeking licensure to teach ESL at the Pre-K–12 level in the United States should see the licensure track section in this website.

-Most of the students who enroll in the college and adult Teaching English as a Second Language program are interested in teaching English to adults in college, community, and other programs in the U.S. and abroad.
-Some students may also use this training to teach English as a second language to younger learners in primary and secondary schools abroad.
+Most of the domestic students who enroll in the college and adult Teaching English as a Second Language program are interested in teaching English to adults in college, community, and other programs in the U.S. and abroad.
+Students may also use this training to teach English as a foreign language to younger learners in primary and secondary schools abroad.
+International students return to their home countries and teach English as a foreign language at a variety of levels.
 Application to the program is competitive.
-International students who do not hold a degree from an English-speaking institution must submit an official TOEFL score.
+International students who do not hold a degree from an English-speaking institution must submit an official TOEFL or IELTS score.
 Our school code is 3066.
 For TOEFL score information, please visit our website.

-Students in the program are required to take courses in linguistic theory, applied English grammar, language acquisition, methodology of teaching English to speakers of other languages, and either cross-cultural communication or computer-assisted language learning.
-Candidates are also required to complete a semester of supervised student-teaching (for native speakers of English) or guided observation (for non-native speakers of English) in a field setting that matches their particular interests.
+Students in the program are required to take courses in linguistic theory, applied English grammar, language acquisition, methodology of teaching English to speakers of other languages, research methodology, and two approved electives, chosen from options such as cross-cultural communication, computer-assisted language learning, language program management, and applied phonology.
+Candidates are also required to complete a semester of supervised student teaching (for native speakers of English) or guided observation (for non-native speakers of English) in a field setting that matches their particular interests.
 BU’s Teaching English as a Second Language program produces innovative teachers well versed in both theoretical and applied teaching principles.

-Graduates of the TESOL program teach in a wide variety of settings, and particular emphasis is placed on the development and evaluation of curriculum materials.
-As a result, many of our graduates have published extensively, and have developed new materials for a rapidly expanding field in education.
+Graduates of the program teach in a wide variety of settings, and particular emphasis is placed on the development and evaluation of curriculum materials.
+As a result, many of our graduates have published extensively and have developed new materials for a rapidly expanding field in education.

 Required Coursework (32 Credits)

-- SED TL 509 Methods of Teaching English to Speakers of Other Languages (4 cr)
+- SED TL 509 Methods of Teaching English to Speakers of Other Languages (TESOL) (4 cr)